History of the COVID-19 pandemic in the United Kingdom: Early to mid-March: closures and cancellations

 On 1 March, a further 13 cases were reported including new cases in Greater Manchester; bringing the total to 36, three of which were believed to be contacts of the case in Surrey who had no history of travel abroad.
 First case of the virus reported in Scotland.

 On 3 March, the UK Government unveiled their Coronavirus Action Plan, which outlined what the UK had done and what it planned to do next.
 Paul Cosford, a medical director at Public Health England, said widespread transmission of COVID-19 in the United Kingdom was "highly likely".

 On 5 March, the first death from COVID-19 (within the UK), a woman in her 70s, was reported in Reading, and the second, a man in his 80s in Milton Keynes, was reported to have died later that day.

 On 12 March, the total of cases in the UK was reported to be 590.
 On the same day, the UK CMOs raised the risk to the UK from moderate to high.
 The government advised that anyone with a new continuous cough or a fever should self-isolate for seven days.
 Schools were asked to cancel trips abroad, and people over 70 and those with pre-existing medical conditions were advised to avoid cruises.

 Large sporting and cultural events continued in the UK into March.
 Cheltenham Festival took place from 10 to 12 March, attended by 150,000 people, as did a knockout match of the UEFA Champions League in Liverpool.
 Subsequent research by COVID Symptom Study suggested this increased the spread of COVID-19 infections.
-On March 14 and 15, Stereophonics and Lewis Capaldi performed indoor concerts in Aberdeen and Cardiff, respectively.
+On 14 and 15 March Stereophonics and Lewis Capaldi performed indoor concerts in Aberdeen and Cardiff, respectively.

 On 13 March, the 2020 United Kingdom local elections were postponed for a year.